AmanoTeam/Unalix-bot/README.md

 ### What it does?

-####
+In addition to removing tracking fields from URLs, Unalix also try to gets the direct link from shortened URLs.

-In addition to removing tracking fields from user-submitted URLs, Unalix also try to gets the direct link from shortened URLs.
-Example: If you send a shortened URL from services like [bit.ly](https://bitly.com) or [goo.gl](https://goo.gl), the bot will return you the URL to which the original link redirects, not the `bit.ly` or `goo.gl` URL.
+Unalix also transform YouTube, Twitter and Instagram links into Invidious, Nitter and Bibliogram links.

 ### Why would this be useful to me?